rubocode/iTask/concepts/classes/categories/index.md

 ## Categories

 A category is a bucket into which you can put things.
-Each thing — ultimately — belongs in only one bucket.
+It is often used to name a corresponding list in your apps.
+Each thing — ultimately — belongs to only one category.
-You can’t put the thing in two buckets at the same time.
+You can’t put a thing in two buckets at the same time.